wbyoung/jsi/_posts/00-01-01-welcome-notes.md

   students to also grow through exploration as they will be required to do on the job.
 Re-assure the students that even when that happens, we're here to guide and answer questions.

+## Project

+- Expected questions for the project include how to keep line breaks when using one `console.log` statement.
+There's a good chance that they won't know the term line break.